Defence, Security & Space Security and investigation UK-wide

 Fees and licence duration

-SIA licences are valid for three years.
+SIA licences are valid for three years, except a vehicle immobiliser licence, which is valid for one year.
 You should factor both the cost and the processing time into your planning, especially if you have a confirmed start date for a security role.

 Before you apply